 At Chil Wellness, we believe in the healing power of the whole hemp plant, but we place a strong emphasis on CBD.
 Unlike THC, there’s more science-backed evidence supporting the use of CBD for pain.
 While THC may have some therapeutic applications, it has a far higher risk of side effects.
 This is why we always triple-check our full-spectrum CBD products have less than the required 0.3 percent THC.

 As you begin exploring the hemp marketplace, please be wary of CBD companies that don’t list their products with the CBD label.
 In most cases, products like hemp oil and hemp seed oil contain zero traces of CBD.
 While these oils might have other benefits (e.g., omega-3 fatty acids), they don’t require the same advanced extraction technologies used to make CBD oils.
 These products won’t supply you with any of the benefits of CBD or hemp-derived terpenes and secondary cannabinoids.

 Unfortunately, some unscrupulous vendors will sell hemp oils at jacked-up prices to take advantage of the recent CBD boom.
 Since the FDA doesn’t regulate the hemp industry, reputable businesses must send their CBD oils to third-party labs for quality assurance.
 It pays to carefully inspect a CBD company’s lab reports before buying any product.

 By the way, you can always find all of our most up-to-date third-party lab results on this webpage.

 We know that was a ton of information to take in on one go.
 If you’re still confused over which CBD product is right for you, we have a simple solution: try our free interactive CBD quiz!
 After answering a few questions related to your preferences, this test will let you know which of our CBD products is right for you.

-We donate a portion of every topical purchase.
+We donate 1% of every purchase.